 The abilities to add team members and create client sub-accounts make the platform a highly affordable option for teams and agencies.

 Sell Directly From Your Landing Page

-The great news is that Swipe Pages provides this functionality from the Startup up to the Agency plans.
+The great news is that Swipe Pages provides this functionality from the Startup to the Agency plans.
 You won’t have to break the bank to be able to sell from your landing page.
-Swipe Pages makes it simple to connect to a Stripe account, add a checkout to your landing page and start receiving payments.
+Swipe Pages makes it simple to connect to a Stripe account, add a checkout to your landing page, and start receiving payments.

 The Unbounce Pros

 One considerable advantage of Unbounce is the many integrations.
 More than 100 apps can help you extend Unbounce and reap the benefits of using some more advanced functionalities.
 Integromat and Zapier are also part of this list.

 Many limitations and even downsides of Unbounce can be alleviated by using third-party integrations.
 That’s one of the reasons site and landing page builders decide to integrate with as many additional apps as possible unless they themselves provide a wide array of built-in tools.